-If you already own a credit card terminal, Fattmerchant may be able to reprogram it for you so you can continue using it.
-Otherwise, you can purchase a Dejavoo terminal from Fattmerchant that accepts chip cards and mobile wallets such as Apple Pay and Google Pay for $250.
-When we called, the rep told us the company was running a special, offering a free terminal with no contract requirement or additional costs.
-If you need a mobile credit card reader, Fattmerchant sells one for $75 that connects via Bluetooth and is also EMV and NFC compliant, but it only works on iPhones and iPads.
-For online merchants, Fattmerchant sets you up with an Authorize.Net payment gateway.
+If you already own a credit card terminal, Fattmerchant might be able to reprogram it for you so you can continue using it.
+Otherwise, you can purchase a terminal from Fattmerchant that accepts chip cards and mobile wallets such as Apple Pay and Google Pay.

-You can choose the virtual terminal subscription or receive access to it as part of your mobile credit card processing subscription.
-You access the terminal through Fattmerchant's dashboard using any computer, tablet or phone with internet access.
-With it, you can manually key in credit card information to process a transaction, invoice your customers and schedule recurring payments, track inventory and issue receipts.
+You access the virtual terminal through Fattmerchant's dashboard using any computer, tablet or phone with internet access.
+With it, you can manually key in credit card information to process a transaction, invoice your customers, schedule recurring payments, track inventory and issue receipts.

-Fattmerchant integrates with multiple business applications, so you don't have to manually enter your sales details into other systems.
+Fattmerchant integrates with multiple business applications, so you don't have to manually enter the details of your sales into your other systems.
 It also has an API available for businesses that want a custom solution.
-Here are some of the programs it integrates with:
+Here are some of its available integrations:

 - QuickBooks Online accounting software

-- Customer relationship management software like Infusionsoft and Salesforce
+- Customer relationship management (CRM) software such as Keap and Salesforce

 - POS systems, including Revel Systems, ShopKeep and Vend

-As with most credit card processing companies, you'll want to apply for an account about two weeks before you need to begin accepting payments.
+As with most credit card processing companies, you should apply for a Fattmerchant account about two weeks before you need to begin accepting payments.
 Fattmerchant's application is online, and the rep we spoke with said it takes about five minutes to fill out.
 After you submit it, the company can review it and set up your merchant account within two days, which is standard for this industry.

-As with most processors, you'll need to submit some basic information such as your business license, Social Security number and tax ID.
-You'll also need to provide a voided check and previous processing statements if you're switching from another processor.
-After your application is approved, Fattmerchant ships your equipment to you, which takes four or five days to arrive.
-The equipment is plug-and-play, so you can begin processing as soon as you receive it.
+You'll need to submit some basic information, such as your business license, Social Security number and tax ID.
+You'll also need to provide a voided check and previous processing statements if you're switching to Fattmerchant from another processor.
+After it approves your application, Fattmerchant ships your equipment, which takes four or five days to arrive.
+The equipment is plug-and-play, meaning you can begin processing as soon as you receive it.

-Although there's no separate PCI compliance fee, you're still required to comply with PCI data security standards and complete the self-assessment questionnaire each year.
-Some businesses will also need to have quarterly vulnerability scan tests on their systems to maintain their compliance.
+Although there's no separate PCI compliance fee with Fattmerchant, you're still required to comply with PCI data security standards and complete the self-assessment questionnaire each year.
+Some businesses also need to have quarterly vulnerability tests on their systems to maintain compliance.
 Fattmerchant ensures that the equipment it sells you is PCI compliant.
 It's also EMV compliant so you can accept chip cards properly and avoid counterfeit fraud liability.

-On the company's website you can find a searchable knowledgebase that has articles and step-by-step instructions on a variety of topics such as product updates, chargebacks, PCI compliance, how to use various software features and technical support issues.
-The company also has a regularly updated blog with articles about payment processing and other topics of interest to small businesses.
+On the company's website, you can find a searchable knowledgebase that has articles and step-by-step instructions on topics such as product updates, chargebacks, PCI compliance, how to use various software features, and technical support issues.
+The company also has a blog that it regularly updates with articles about payment processing and other topics of interest to small businesses.

-Although Fattmerchant has a unique pricing structure with some of the lowest rates we've seen, its monthly fee is high, so you'll need to determine whether you'll save enough on processing fees for it to be a good deal for your business.
-For example, if you process less than $80,000 per year, you'll use Fattmerchant's flat-rate plan, which has higher-than-average rates.
+Although Fattmerchant has a unique pricing structure with some of the lowest rates we've seen, its monthly fee is high, so you'll need to calculate whether you'll save enough on processing fees for it to be a good deal for your business.
+If you process less than $80,000 per year, you'll use Fattmerchant's flat-rate plan, which has higher-than-average rates.
 You'll also pay extra for the company's software and for any add-on features you want.